kavingray/wp-ui/readme.txt

 = Credits =
 Following scripts have been included with this plugin.

+Includes
-* Includes jQuery cookie plugin by Klaus Hartl.
+* jQuery cookie plugin by Klaus Hartl.
-* Includes hashchange event plugin by Ben Alman.
+* Hashchange event plugin by Ben Alman.
-* Includes Mousewheel event plugin by Brandon Aaron.
+* Mousewheel event plugin by Brandon Aaron.
+* Image resizer inspired from work by Jarrod Oberto.

 Thanks to respective authors for their great work.